 1 Notification under Article 11 before the completion of the procedure of No. 9.21

-The Bureau accepts notifications under Article 11 with a reference to No. 4.4 in a band where the coordination procedure of No. 9.21 is to be applied at any moment before starting the procedure or during the application of the procedure of No. 9.21 (See No. 11.31.1).
-For cases of notification under Article 11, where the coordination of No. 9.21 was already initiated but not yet fully completed, see comments under the Rules of Procedure relating to No. 11.31.1 and No. 11.37.
+The Bureau accepts notifications under Article 11 with a reference to No. 4.4 in a band where the coordination procedure of No. 9.21 is to be applied at any moment before starting the procedure or during the application of the procedure of No. 9.21 (See No. 11.31.1 and comments under the Rules of Procedure relating to No. 11.37).

 2 NOC